-Kyle Gray completed another successful season as the head coach of the Edmonds Community College men’s basketball team in 2014-15.
-In his three years at the helm of Triton hoops, Gray and his staff have brought a winning tradition – and a lot of excitement – back to Seaview Gymnasium.
-Gray’s teams have a combined 72-22 mark, have won two NWAC North Region titles, placed second at NWACs twice and sixth another time.
+Kyle Gray completed another successful season as the head coach of the Edmonds Community College men’s basketball team in 2015-16.
+In his four years at the helm of Triton hoops, Gray and his staff have brought a winning tradition – and a lot of excitement – back to Seaview Gymnasium.
+Gray’s teams have a combined 91-31 record, won two NWAC North Region titles, placed second at NWACs twice and sixth another time.

-In 2014-15, the Tritons went 27-6 overall and finished tied among the North standings with a 12-2 mark.
+In 2014-15, the Tritons went 27-6 overall and finished tied among the North standings at 12-2.
 Edmonds CC had the tie-breaker with Bellevue and entered the NWAC tournament as the league’s No. 1-ranked squad.
 Edmonds won three games in Tri-Cities but would fall to Clark in the title tilt.
 Zach Pederson and Charlie Smith earned 1st Team North status with both Destine Kawaka and Sam Omondi being named to the All-Defensive Team.
-Pederson and Devin Stoen were each honored as NWAC All Academic team members.
+Pederson and Devin Stoen were each honored as NWAC All-Academic team members.